Energy Sources in a Classroom – Scavenger Hunt

 Here is a great way to help students understand how energy surrounds them every day…

-- Have the class brainstorm with you all of the types of energy that they know and where it comes from… (you can use the images below to help with the discussion):
+- Have the class brainstorm with you all of the types of energy that they know and where it comes from:

 - Mechanical, solar, electrical, hydro, kinetic, wind, atomic, coal, oil, food etc.